How to Remove Air from a Closed Loop System: A Comprehensive Guide

 Can I use additives to help prevent air accumulation in my system?

-Yes, if you use specific anti-foaming agents or corrosion inhibitors designed for closed loop systems, they can help minimize air accumulation.
+Using specific anti-foaming agents or corrosion inhibitors made for closed loop systems can help reduce air buildup.

 What are the signs that my closed loop system is still not performing well after air removal?